Architects in Singapore you need to know

-SCDA is the home-grown firm behind some of Singapore’s most high-end and jaw-dropping condo developments, including The Marq, Leedon Residence and 21 Angullia Park.
+SCDA is the home-grown firm behind some of Singapore’s most high-end and jaw-dropping condo developments, including The Marq, Leedon Residence (above right) and Twenty-One Angullia Park (above left).
 Founded and led by principal Soo Chan, the practice brings together architecture, interiors and landscaping across residential, hospitality and commercial projects.
 Their work spans projects as diverse as modern landed homes, Echelon condo, the InterContinental Robertson Quay, W Hotel Seminyak and the whimsical Dhoby Ghaut Green, with developments across Asia and, more lately, in New York.

-DP Architects have designed some of the most iconic architecture in Singapore, including Esplanade – Theatres by the Bay and the Singapore Sports Hub, brutalist faves the People’s Park Complex (above left) and the Golden Mile Complex, through to one of the newest additions to the Singapore CBD, Frasers Tower, as well as numerous residential projects including East Coast condo gem Silversea (above right) and city pied-à-terre The Clift.
+DP Architects have designed some of the most iconic architecture in Singapore, including Esplanade – Theatres by the Bay and the Singapore Sports Hub, brutalist faves the People’s Park Complex and the Golden Mile Complex, through to one of the newest additions to the Singapore CBD, Frasers Tower, Paragon mall (above left) as well as numerous residential projects including East Coast condo gem Silversea (above right) and city pied-à-terre The Clift.

 Ong & Ong

-One of the big names in Singapore architecture, Ong & Ong has done it all – from modern mansions and luxury shophouse renovations to condos, MRT stations, Singapore Airlines lounges, and even a Zouk nightclub under their belt.
-They’ve also taken out numerous prizes along the way, including a gold A’ Design Award for Faber House, above left, featuring their signature touch of industrial chic.
+One of the big names in Singapore architecture, Ong & Ong has done it all – from modern mansions and luxury shophouse renovations to condos, MRT stations, Singapore Airlines lounges, and even a Zouk nightclub under their belt, along with an array of condos (including Boulevard Vue, above left), and luxury landed houses.
+They’ve also taken out numerous prizes along the way, including a gold A’ Design Award for Faber House featuring their signature touch of industrial chic.
 And they’ve expanded their practice to include landscape architecture – as seen above in the stunning hanging gardens at Sloane Residences, above right.